VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Result.Ok('HELLO!!');
 ```

-This is basically the pattern that `liftA2` follows.
-The only difference is that instead of taking functions to a value, we take values to a function.
+This is basically the pattern that `liftA2` follows, the only difference is that instead of taking functions to a value, we take values to a function.
 You'll see.

 ```js
 Result.liftA2 = function(fn, R1, R2) {